 There’s always room for improvement, and A/B testing (or content testing) is the means for identifying those opportunities.

 Many marketers get excited about testing their content.
-After, who wouldn’t want to constantly improve results?
+After all, who wouldn’t want to constantly improve results?
 However, some agencies simply turn on autopilot and don’t put in extra work for their clients.

 Ask your agency about its content testing process and how it will implement its findings into your work.